Last updated on April 5th, 2022 at 03:29 pm

 - Install a pool alarm that will alert you should anyone enter the pool without your permission (accidental or otherwise!).

-These simple safety tips will allow your whole family to enjoy a summer full of pool fun!
+These simple pool safety tips will allow your whole family to enjoy a summer full of pool fun!

 Don’t miss a thing!
 Subscribe to MomsWhoSave’s blog posts below!
 Then be sure to confirm your subscription when you get the confirmation email.